nibroosauro/Write-Up-CTF-TPW-2024/README.md

   Crack some codes with classic cryptographic techniques.
 This section includes challenges like brute-forcing Caesar ciphers and understanding how simple encryption works. 🔑

 - **forensic/**
-  Analyze corrupted hex data, TCP captures, and other forensic puzzles to uncover hidden information.
+  Analyze corrupted hex data and TCP captures to uncover hidden information.
 Put your detective skills to the test. 🕵️‍♂️

 > **Note:** Each directory comes with its own `README.md` explaining the challenge in detail **AND** includes a challenge file or source code so you can try breaking it yourself.
 Perfect for hands-on learning! 💻✨